-The flavor of fire grilled meat is a primal experience that goes back thousands of years.
+The flavor of fire-grilled meat is a primal experience that goes back thousands of years.
 Man has been drawn to the delicious char and juices dripping from a perfectly cooked piece of meat since the first time he tried it.
-Thankfully this is a skill that continues to be passed down though thousands of generations of men and that continues today in backyards across America!
-Unfortunately it isn't something that just anyone can do properly.
+Thankfully this is a skill that continues to be passed down through thousands of generations of men and that continues today in backyards across America!
+Unfortunately, it isn't something that just anyone can do properly.
 You need to equip yourself with a few basic skills.
-Just like any other craft, technicalities of the process have to be carefully mastered.
+Just like any other craft, the technicalities of the process have to be carefully mastered.

 How to Start Grilling Right!

 All you need is to master the very basic principles such as the right grill, and different ways of grilling.
 Some of the most popular methods of grilling are as follows: